When you buy your first inflatable hot tub, you’re probably a little worried that setting it up will be difficult and you’ll pick the wrong location.

 10. How To Set Up Inflatable Hot Tub Chemicals

 Chemicals are essential to hot tub maintenance as they keep the water clean and safe to use, preventing things like cloudy water or the growth of green algae.
-As soon as you have filled your spa, check the PH level; this is essential as some sanitisers don’t work correctly if it not in the optimum range.
+As soon as you have filled your spa, check the PH level; this is essential as some sanitisers don’t work correctly if it is not in the optimum range.
 Now you can add the sanitiser of choice (chlorine or bromine).

 Keeping the hot tub water clean prevents skin irritations like folliculitis, prolongs the life of your unit and means you don’t waste money on unnecessary chemical treatments, so stocking up on spare filters is essential too.